Menu

 Fire on the Beach: Recovering the Lost Story of Richard Etheridge and the Pea Island Lifesavers by David Wright & David Zoby (2002)

-Fire on the Beach explores the dangers of 19th century coastal transportation along North Carolina’s “Graveyard of the Atlantic,” where ships carrying goods and people faced constant danger.
-Through the story of Richard Etheridge and the all-black crew of the US Life-Saving Service, the crew faced discrimination and the dangers of the Atlantic yet rose to heroism in their service.
+Through the story of Richard Etheridge and the all-black crew of the US Life-Saving Service, Fire on the Beach explores the dangers of 19th century coastal transportation along North Carolina’s “Graveyard of the Atlantic,” where ships carrying goods and people faced constant danger.
+The crew faced discrimination and the dangers of the Atlantic yet rose to heroism in their service.

 The Chatham County Historical Museum invites you to join NC History Between the Lines, a monthly book club exploring our local area’s rich past through engaging reads that connect with historical themes.
 We’ll meet on the third Saturday of each month at 9:30 am at the museum for lively discussion and conversation.